 Random antiterrorism measures introduce uncertainty to an installation's overall force protection program to defeat surveillance attempts and to make random antiterrorism measures difficult for a terrorist to accurately predict our actions.
 The program shall be included in antiterrorism plans and tie directly with all force protection conditions, including force protection condition 'normal', to ensure continuity and standardization, should threats require USAF-wide implementation.
-Random antiterrorism measures times for implementation, location, and duration shall be regularly changed to avoid predictability.
-Random antiterrorism measures execution shall be broad based and involve all units and personnel.
+Times for implementation, location, and duration of random antiterrorism measures shall be regularly changed to avoid predictability.
+Execution of random antiterrorism measures shall be broad based and involve all units and personnel.